-- Hand crafted in age-old tradition using techniques that originated in the 1800's
+- ORNAMENTS FOR CHRISTMAS TREE: Hand crafted in age-old tradition with techniques that orginated in the 1800s

-- Molten glass is mouth-blown into finely carved molds made exclusively for Old World Christmas
+- CHRISTMAS DECORATIONS: Molten glass is mouth-blown into finely carved molds

-- Ornaments are all hand-painted and glittered in a series of labor-intensive steps to achieve the beautiful creations
+- UNIQUE GIFTS: Ornaments are all hand-painted and glittered in a series of labor-intensive steps to achieve the beautiful creations

 Gather fabric scraps and create a one-of-a-kind belt like this.
 It adds vibrant color to your daughter’s outfit.